 Did you leave active duty in the past two years?
 You may be eligible to enroll on the first day of priority registration for the next quarter!

-Bring your DD-214 or other documentation showing the date you left active duty to the One-Stop Office in the Main Building to qualify.
+Bring your DD-214 or other documentation showing the date you left active duty to the Student Services Office to qualify.
 (Students who are currently on active duty may also qualify for priority registration.)

 El Dorado County has been awarded rental assistance vouchers specifically to help qualified homeless veterans.
 If you are experiencing homelessness in El Dorado County, call (530) 600-2822 to request an entry intake form and to learn about eligibility requirements for these vouchers.